ModDota/moddota.github.io/_articles/panorama/introduction-to-panorama-ui-with-typescript.md

 ---
-title: 'Introduction to Panorama UI with Typescript'
+title: Introduction to Panorama UI with TypeScript
 author: Perry
 steamId: '76561198046986723'
 date: 26.07.2017
 ---

-## What is Typescript and why should I use it
+## What is TypeScript and why should I use it

-[Typescript](https://www.typescriptlang.org/) is a language created by and for people that were unhappy with Javascript and all of its quirks and flaws.
-Typescript is a language with its own syntax (although similar to Javascript) that compiles to Javascript in a way that avoids a lot of Javascript's issues.
+[TypeScript](https://www.typescriptlang.org/) is a language created by and for people that were unhappy with Javascript and all of its quirks and flaws.
+TypeScript is a language with its own syntax (although similar to Javascript) that compiles to Javascript in a way that avoids a lot of Javascript's issues.

-The name Typescript comes from the fact that the language is basically Javascript with type checking, but on top of that it supports all of the newest Javascript language construct that are not supported by Panorama.
+The name TypeScript comes from the fact that the language is basically Javascript with type checking, but on top of that it supports all of the newest Javascript language construct that are not supported by Panorama.

-**Pros of using Typescript:**
+**Pros of using TypeScript:**

 *   Type checking
 *   Code completion based on type (also for API!)
 *   Prevents scoping issues
 *   Proper OOP constructs (such as classes, interfaces, inheritance...)

-**Cons of using Typescript:**
+**Cons of using TypeScript:**

 *   Requires some setup
 *   Remember to compile